-In the rat brain stem, betahistine produces a slight excitatory response in MVN neurons and reduces the excitatory effect of histamine (Soto et al, 2013).
+In the rat brain stem, betahistine produces a slight excitatory response in MVN neurons and reduces the excitatory effect of histamine (Soto et al., 2013).

-The reason for this use is because betahistine increases circulation to the inner ear (Halmagyi, 1992) or affects vestibular function through the activity of H3 or H4 receptors.
+This use is because betahistine increases circulation to the inner ear (Halmagyi, 1992) or affects vestibular function through the activity of H3 or H4 receptors.

-At this time, since H2 agonism would be stimulating, it seems more likely that Serc acts through the H3 or H4 receptor.
+Since H2 agonism would be stimulating, it seems more likely that Serc acts through the H3 or H4 receptor.

 Histamine is sometimes prescribed as sublingual drops or subcutaneous injections.
 Sublingual or subcutaneous histamine is a placebo, as it breaks down rapidly.

-However, in our experience, Serc is moderately effective in suppressing the symptoms of Meniere’s disease, for uncertain reasons.
+However, in our experience, Serc is moderately effective in suppressing the symptoms of Meniere’s disease for uncertain reasons.

 After the pharmacological discussion above, Serc could be expected to be effective in any peripheral vestibular disorder, not just Meniere’s disease.

-Droperidol (a dopamine blocker) combined with fentanyl (a potent opiate) has been reported to be effective for acute attacks of Meniere’s disease (Soto et al, 2013).
+Droperidol (a dopamine blocker) combined with fentanyl (a potent opiate) has been reported to be effective for acute attacks of Meniere’s disease (Soto et al., 2013).

-However these drugs are too dangerous to use for this purpose, and there are much easier ways to stop Meniere’s attacks.
+However, these drugs are too dangerous to use for this purpose, and there are much easier ways to stop Meniere’s attacks.

 Steroids for vestibular disorders